 The window for getting the best settlement deal is usually after you are three months late but before the creditor charges off your debt, which is typically by the 180th day that your account falls into arrears.
 A charge off is when the bank records your debt as a loss.
 You can still settle past this day, but a charge off has a bigger impact on your credit score.

-To settle your accounts, you or your representative ( such as a financial management service like Resolve) must contact your creditor (or their representative, such as a collection agency or collection lawyer) to negotiate to pay less than your current balance and agree to a one-time payment or payment schedule.
+To settle your accounts, you or your representative (such as a service provider in the Resolve Network) must contact your creditor (or their representative, such as a collection agency or collection lawyer) to negotiate to pay less than your current balance and agree to a one-time payment or payment schedule.